aws/aws-xray-sdk-java/README.md

 If you are working in an environment with a supported plugin enabled and you use CloudWatch logs, the X-Ray SDK will automatically record the log group(s) you are using in that environment in the segment document.
 To learn more and see which plugins are supported, see the [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-configuration.html#xray-sdk-java-configuration-plugins).

+## Snapshots

+Snapshots are published for each commit to AWS Sonatype snapshots repository at https://aws.oss.sonatype.org/content/repositories/snapshots

 ## Building From Source

 Once you check out the code from GitHub, you can build it using Maven.
 To disable the GPG-signing in the build, use: